ajuarezse/website/README.md

 - Add an About Section to provide more context about me.
 - Continue adding projects to the data array to keep the portfolio fresh and up-to-date.

+Currently working on a blog section.
+Stay tuned!